 - The trip by car to Lake Aydarkul

 Alexander the Great’s fortress and holly spring in Nurata city

 3 persons – 5 USD per person

 2 persons – 15 USD per person

 - Entrance tickets to Sarmish Gorge

 Day 1 – Samarkand or Bukhara – Hayat village

 At 9:00 be picked up by our driver from your hotel and drive to Hayat village.
-Arrive in Hayat village by lunch time.
-Your host welcomes you and shows the homestay facilities.
+Arrive in Hayat village by lunchtime.
+Your host welcomes you and shows you the homestay facilities.
 Settle in Shiringul’s homestay.
-The homestay has six separate guestrooms, furnished with carpets, kupacha mattresses and pillows.
-The owner of the homestay Parda Musaev works as warden in the Nature Reserve.
+The homestay has six separate guestrooms, furnished with carpets, kupacha mattresses, and pillows.
+The owner of the homestay Parda Musaev works as a warden in the Nature Reserve.

-Start you excursion through the village by visiting the nearby breeding enclosure of highly endangered Severtsov’s wild sheep.
+Start your excursion through the village by visiting the nearby breeding enclosure of highly endangered Severtsov’s wild sheep.
 According to official statistics, approximately 2000 wild sheep are outside the enclosure in the Nuratau Mountains valleys.
 From the enclosure, continue walking up to the ruins of local fortress Shaxi Korgon situated on the hill opposite the enclosure.
-From the top of the hill you will see many abandoned houses that belonged to the families who were forced to resettle in 1950s by Soviet Government to cotton growing areas.
-Continue hiking up Hayat valley, particularly in spring, you can see the diverse flora and fauna of the region and admire lush green landscape.
+From the top of the hill, you will see many abandoned houses that belonged to the families who were forced to resettle in 1950s by Soviet Government to cotton-growing areas.
+Continue hiking up Hayat valley, particularly in spring, you can see the diverse flora and fauna of the region and admire the lush green landscape.